AUTHOR: BEC OF 'FOR EVERY HEN'

 THRILLER/MONSTER MASH DANCE CLASS

-Fun tip: the dance you learn at the hen's party could be used for a great surprise at the wedding!
-Click here for more information.
+The dance you learn at the hen's party could be used for a great surprise at the wedding.
+Click here to learn how.

 Cheers to the most entertaining spookfest of the year!